Connecticut Condo Insurance

 - Medical payments.
 You’ll be covered for the costs of taking care of minor injuries to people other than residents of the household where the payment does not require a lawsuit.

 Whether you own a condo or townhouse or are considering buying one, we encourage you to learn about your specific exposures.
 Read through your association documents—the bylaws, rules, regulations, provisions and other items.
-In them, you’ll probably learn what you need to insure.
+In them, you’ll probably learn type of condo insurance you need.
 In addition to personal items, for instance, you may be responsible for your unit’s walls.
 Or you may not.
 You may need to cover your detached garage.
 Or not.

 If you’d like, we can look through those documents for you to see what’s what and to make sure that there are no coverage gaps in your current Connecticut condo insurance policy.
 Just give us a call at 860-684-5270 or stop by our office.
 We’re always happy to meet with you to get your condo, townhome or co-op covered properly and at the best possible price!